-"Bidders/Proposers should give specific attention to the identification of those particular portions of their bids/proposals that they deem to be confidential, proprietary information or trade secrets and provide any justification why such materials, upon request, should not be disclosed by the State of Maryland under the Access to Public Records Act, State Government Article, Title 10, Subtitle 6, Annotated Code of Maryland."
+"Offeror should give specific attention to the identification of those portions of their proposal that they deem to be confidential, proprietary information or trade secrets and provide any justification why such materials, upon request, should not be disclosed by the State under the Maryland public Information Act, General Provisions Article, Title 4, Annotated Code of Maryland.
+Contractors must clearly identify each and every section that is deemed to be confidential, proprietary or a trade secret (it is NOT sufficient to preface your proposal with a proprietary statement or to use a page header or footer that arbitrarily marks all pages as confidential).
+Any individual section of the offer that is not labeled as confidential with an accompanying statement concerning the rational for its claimed confidentiality shall be considered public information."

-A2.1.7 Whether electronic transactions are permitted or required.
+- A2.1.7 Whether electronic transactions are permitted or required.
 If the solicitation does not specify that electronic transactions are permitted or required, bidders and offerors may not use electronic means for any part of the procurement.
-If electronic transactions are permitted, the solicitation shall identify: the transactions for which electronic means are authorized; the means of conducting an electronic transaction (e.g., facsimile, electronic mail, electronic bidding platforms, electronic funds transfer, electronic data exchange, any other digital, magnetic, wireless, optical, or other means of conducting electronic transactions); the format of required information; how and whether fees will be charged for electronic transactions; and the time, place, and receipt of electronic transactions.

-A2.1.8 At the discretion of the Procurement Officer, a Maryland Economic Benefit Evaluation Factor may be applied.
+If electronic transactions are permitted, the solicitation shall identify: the transactions for which electronic means are authorized; the means of conducting an electronic transaction (e.g. facsimile, electronic mail, electronic bidding platforms, electronic funds transfer, electronic data exchange, any other digital, magnetic, wireless, optical, or other means of conducting electronic transactions); the format of required information; how and whether fees will be charged for electronic transactions. - A2.1.8 At the discretion of the Procurement Officer, a Maryland Economic Benefit Evaluation Factor may be applied.
 Its weight relative to the other technical evaluation factors shall be set forth in the RFP.
 Examples of the Maryland Economic Benefit elements may be provided in the RFP, but other benefits directly or indirectly attributable to the Maryland economy offered in a vendor's proposal may also be considered.